 The certificate program requires 18 credits and an internship to complete.
 Four courses comprise a required core to the program; one course must be taken in a chosen track.
 One additional elective course may or may not be in the chosen track, but it must be listed among the courses approved by the Advisory Committee.
-The course, "Introduction to Historic Preservation", is offered every spring semester, and should be taken at the earliest opportunity.
+The course, "Introduction to Historic Preservation," is offered every spring semester, and should be taken at the earliest opportunity.
 The internship represents either a paid co-op with a firm or organization that engages in historic preservation work, or a volunteer effort with a non-profit preservation-oriented organization that amounts to 90 hours of service.
 Qualified students may substitute professional service for the internship.
-Students may transfer up to nine credit hours from other universities; each student's advisor will make determinations regarding transfer credits adn substitutions.
+Students may transfer up to nine credit hours from other universities; each student's advisor will make determinations regarding transfer credits and substitutions.

 For an overview of the undergraduate certificate program, click here.